ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-2-1.md

-Chapter 2: Building a Foundation for Empowerment: Establishing Trust and Mutual Respect Among Team Members
+Establishing Trust and Mutual Respect Among Team Members
 ==========================================================================================================

 In this chapter, we will explore the importance of establishing trust and mutual respect among team members as a foundation for empowerment.
 We will discuss the benefits of such relationships, as well as strategies for building and maintaining them in your workplace.